taufderl/mailagent/README.md

 - exclude message param from log
 - set mail status pending and then OK when received a second time!!
 - dashboard
+- migrate to bootstrap 3.0
+- new menu bar

 # VERIFY THAT IT WORKS